-A. Septic tank waste may be introduced into the sewage system only at a designated receiving structure within the treatment plant area, and only at times designated by the City.
-Those wastes must comply with PCC Chapters 53.10 through 53.70 and other requirements imposed by the City.
+- (A) Septic tank waste may be introduced into the sewage system only at a designated receiving structure within the treatment plant area, and only at times designated by the city.
+Those wastes must comply with Chapter 53 and other requirements imposed by the city.
 Wastewater discharge licenses for individual vehicles to use the facilities shall be issued by DEQ.
-Licenses must be current, up to date, in good standing, and have obtained testing and approval by the City before discharge will be allowed.

-- B. Septic tank waste haulers may only discharge loads at locations specifically designated by the City.
-The City may require the hauler to provide a waste analysis of any load prior to discharge. - C. Septic tank waste haulers must provide a City waste-tracking form for every load.
+Licenses must be current, up to date, in good standing, and have obtained testing and approval by the city before discharge will be allowed. - (B) Septic tank waste haulers may only discharge loads at locations specifically designated by the city.
+The city may require the hauler to provide a waste analysis of any load prior to discharge. - (C) Septic tank waste haulers must provide a city waste-tracking form for every load.
 This form shall include, at a minimum, the name and address of the waste hauler, license number, truck identification, sources of waste, and volume and characters of waste.

-53.10.085 Permits
+53.185 PERMITS.

-- A. No significant industrial user (SIU) may discharge wastewater into the sewage system without first applying for and obtaining a wastewater discharge permit from the City.
+- (A) No significant industrial user (SIU) may discharge wastewater into the sewage system without first applying for and obtaining a wastewater discharge permit from the city.
 Any violation of the terms and conditions of a wastewater discharge permit is a violation of this chapter.
-Obtaining a wastewater discharge permit does not relieve a permittee of the obligation to comply with all Federal and State pretreatment standards and requirements or with any requirements of Federal, State, and local law. - B. The City may require other users, including those delivering trucked waste, to obtain wastewater discharge permits to carry out the purposes of this title.
+Obtaining a wastewater discharge permit does not relieve a permittee of the obligation to comply with all federal and state pretreatment standards and requirements or with any requirements of federal, state, and local law. - (B) The city may require other users, including those delivering trucked waste, to obtain wastewater discharge permits to carry out the purposes of this title.